-My inspiration for this arrangement is really the house I’m creating it for.
+My inspiration for this silver and white flower arrangement is really the house I’m creating it for.
 The materials I’ve selected have great lines that match the architecture of the home, and they’re a bit unusual.
 Because they’re more out of the box, I found that I didn’t want to use a variety of flowers and didn’t need to use the normal “face flower” to make a statement.
 It’s a more linear, attainable design that is perfect for any area of the house.

 Instead of a traditional vase, I decided to use a lowball glass tumbler as my container.
 Everyone has cups.
 You can use crystal or cut glass—whatever it’s made of, I think cups are a new way to showcase the stems and create a modern, tall arrangement.

 1| This arrangement is on the simple side, so the only tools needed are your glass vessel and a pair of snips (I like Joyce Chen).
 You’ll find that the branches will hold all of the materials in place, so there’s no need for tape.